 in Sleepy Hollow, Phoenix Park organised by Ubi Dwyer.

 Bio: Billy and Freddie White are brothers (Freddy is not the Cork singer/songwriter).
-Benny White (also related?) later joined Elmer Fudd, Sheriff, The Times, etc.
+Benny White is no relation of either.
+Benny and Billy were later in the Soul Agents.
+Benny later joined Elmer Fudd, Sheriff, The Times, etc. Billy White is alive and well (apologies for the earlier error).

 Bio: From Cork, with Eric Kitteringham (of the original Taste lineup), on bass.
-Opened Macroom '76, headlined by Rory Gallagher, and to quote someone who was there "...while hazarding nothing spectacular, they were no downer."
+Opened Macroom '76, headlined by Rory Gallagher, and to quote Niall Stokes in Hot Press, "...while hazarding nothing spectacular, they were no downer."

 Bio: Based in Dublin and managed by Ollie Byrne.
 Switch played progressive, heavy rock music.
 Tully and Lundy later joined Some People.